sbalsom/CV-and-Freelancing-Protocol/README.md

 ## How I Work With My Freelance Clients :

 I am a junior fullstack developer, offering my services as a package for startups who need technical support launching their products.
-I offer my services at 50€/hour or 300€/day, or my client and I can decide on a fixed rate for a larger project.
+I offer my services at 125€/day, or my client and I can decide on a fixed rate for a larger project.

 ## Backend :